ipums/ipumspy/docs/source/ipums_api/ipums_api_aggregate/index.rst

 datasets in a single extract.

 .. note::
-   Currently, NHGIS only supports extent selection for census blocks and block groups.
+   Currently, NHGIS only supports state-level extent selection for census blocks and block groups.

 Time Series Tables
 ------------------

-IPUMS NHGIS also provides **time series tables**, which are longitudinal data sources that link comparable statistics from multiple
+IPUMS NHGIS also provides `time series tables <https://www.nhgis.org/time-series-tables>`_—longitudinal data sources that link comparable statistics from multiple
 U.S. censuses in a single package.
 A table is comprised of one or more related time series, each of which describes a single summary statistic measured at multiple times for a given geographic level.